-NCQA’s reports include our Health Plan Ratings, Quality Compass® and State of Health Care Quality Report.
+NCQA’s results include our Health Plan Ratings, Quality Compass® and State of Health Care Quality Report.

 NCQA conducts independent research and studies on behalf of organizations, foundations and government agencies on a variety of health care issues.